bjamturley/MedSchoolAtlas/Immunology/Innate Immunity and the Complement System.md

 ## Lymphoid lineage
 Will parallel adaptive immune system cells, but lack clonal antigen receptors.
 ### Natural Killer (NK) T-Cells
 Activated by **IL12** or cells covered in **IgG**.
-They will recognize the mack of MHC1 on cells, which are deactivated by virally infected cells to avoid cytotoxic T cells.
+They will recognize the lack of MHC1 on cells, which are deactivated by virally infected cells to avoid cytotoxic T cells.

 They secrete **perforin**/**granzyme** which form pores on the infected cells and **TRAIL complex** which activates caspase 8 in infected cells.
 Both these result in **apoptosis** of the target cell.